-Do you really need a Realtor or real estate agent?
-It’s a question a lot of people ask themselves when thinking about selling the house.
+Do you really need a Realtor or real estate agent in Dallas, TX?
+It’s a question a lot of people ask themselves when thinking about selling their house.
 There are a lot of costs involved in the sale process.
 The average U.S. homeowner will spend around $18,342 to sell their home, per Zillow.
-A large percentage of that is the fee the Realtor takes for helping you sell.
-If you’re looking to cut costs but still sell your property, you can sell it as-is for cash to a real estate investor or you can do a For Sale By Owner transaction.
-If you decide to take your home to the open market by yourself, here are five tips for selling a house without a Realtor.
+A large percentage of that is the fees the Realtor takes for helping you sell.
+If you’re looking to cut costs and still sell your property, you can sell it as-is for cash to a real estate investor or you can do a For Sale By Owner transaction.
+If you decide to take your home to the open market by yourself, here are five tips for selling a house without a Realtor in TX.

 How to Sell Your House By Owner